cchla1021/udacity-project3/README.md

 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

 ## Building KPIs for our plan
 * Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
-We will make a dashboard for this, but first write them down here.
+We will build a grafana dashboard for the following inspection:
    - Latency: Response time.
    - Failure rate: Errors per second / response rate per second.
    - Uptime: Sucessful requests during pod uptime.